-59. As shown in Table D2 (Panel A) of Appendix D, this negative relationship between aggregate MFP and MFPR divergence is statistically significant and holds within both manufacturing and services.45 While this analysis is restricted to the pre-crisis period due to the lack of more recent industry-level MFP data, a negative relationship is also evident between aggregate labour productivity and labour productivity divergence over 1998-2013, although this relationship is mainly driven by the manufacturing sector (see Table D2, Panel B).46 In any case, even with a growing market share accrued to frontier firms, aggregate productivity is not benefiting positively from a widening gap between the frontier and laggards.
+$$CumulativeLoss{2001-2007} = \sum{t=2001}^{2007} (MFP{2001}(1.009)^{t-2001} - MFP_t),$$ this analysis is restricted to the pre-crisis period due to the lack of more recent industry-level MFP data, a negative relationship is also evident between aggregate labour productivity and labour productivity divergence over 1998-2013, although this relationship is mainly driven by the manufacturing sector (see Table D2, Panel B).45 In any case, even with a growing market share accrued to frontier firms, aggregate productivity is not benefiting positively from a widening gap between the frontier and laggards.
 This illustrates that winner takes all dynamics discussed in the previous section do not necessarily translate into aggregate gains, because they tend to imply poor productivity performance of laggard firms.